nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:

-* team leader managing software projects
+**Target user profile**: team leaders who are managing software projects:

 * has a growing number of projects and team members to manage
-* prefer desktop apps over mobile apps
+* prefers desktop apps over mobile apps
-* can type fast
-* prefers typing to mouse interactions
+* can type fast and prefers typing to mouse interactions
 * is tech-savvy and reasonably comfortable using CLI apps

 **Value proposition**: manage projects, team members, and tasks on a unified platform as opposed to scattered on